-The journey along the Canal du Midi is best appreciated at a leisurely to soak up the beauty of the French countryside, enjoy traditional foods and admire the historic cities that line its banks.
+The memorable journey along the Canal du Midi is best appreciated at a leisurely to soak up the beautiful scenery of the French countryside, enjoy traditional foods and admire the historic cities that line its banks.
 The significance of the Canal du Midi cannot be understated as Pierre-Paul Riquet managed to persevere through the challenges of the landscape to complete one of the most important trade routes in the area.
-The UNESCO-listed site is a must-see for anyone looking to understand the vibrancy of produce and trade in southern France over several hundred centuries.
+The UNESCO-listed site is a must-see for anyone looking to understand the vibrancy of production and trade in southern France over several hundred centuries.

 Gray-Durant, D. “Blue Guide: Southwest France” Somerset Books Company.
 New York.
 2006

 About Odyssey Traveller

 We specialise in educational small group tours for seniors, typically groups between six to 12 people from Australia, New Zealand, USA, Canada and Britain.
 Our maximum number of people on a tour is 18 mature aged travellers.
 Typically, our clients begin travelling with us from their mid 50’s onward.
 But be prepared to meet fellow travellers in their 80s and beyond!
 Both couples and solo travellers are very welcome on our tours.
 We have some 150 tours and offer 300 scheduled departures on offer each year.
 Odyssey has been offering this style of adventure and educational programs since 1983.